History of Suresnes: Terror

-Toulon having just been recaptured from the English, a celebration was held by the municipality on January 9, 1794.
+Toulon, having just been recaptured from the English, a celebration was held by the municipality on January 9, 1794.
 The Saint-Leufroy church was closed to worship at the time and bore the inscription “temple of reason” on its pediment.
 The parish priest also renounced his priesthood.
-The Société Populaire then held its meetings there temporarily, the former place of worship also hosting the mayor's reading of the laws and decrees of the Convention.
+The Société Populaire then temporarily held its meetings there, the former place of worship also hosting the mayor's reading of the laws and decrees of the Convention.
 The mayor was summoned to Nanterre, the canton's capital, to organize the purging and reorganization of municipal authorities, with a supervisory committee subsequently taking charge.
-Citizen Rolin, observer commissioner for the Paris department, declared Suresnes a “very good patriot.”
-The elementary school was reorganized, with gold and silver objects handed over to the district, along with the church linen, although the mayor hoped that the latter would be returned, as they had subsequently been assigned to the school.
+Citizen Rolin, observer commissioner for the Paris department, declared Suresnes a "very good patriot".
+The elementary school was reorganized, with gold and silver objects handed over to the district, along with the church linen.
+However, the mayor hoped that the latter would be returned, as they had subsequently been assigned to the school.
 After moving out of Bougault's home, the municipality took up precarious residence in the communal oven house, then, for a year, in the presbytery.
-By decree of May 12, 1794, the inscription on the church pediment was changed to “Le Peuple français reconnaît l'Être suprême et l'immortalité de l'âme” (“The French People recognize the Supreme Being and the immortality of the soul”).
+By decree of May 12, 1794, the inscription on the church pediment was changed to "Le Peuple français reconnaît l'Être suprême et l'immortalité de l'âme" ("The French People recognize the Supreme Being and the immortality of the soul").

 Place du Général-Leclerc, formerly Place d'Armes and later Place Trarieux (left, in the early 20th century; right, in the present day), with historic houses in the background.
 It has historically been the economic center of Suresnes.

 In 1793 (Brumaire 28, Year II), the Société Populaire encouraged the municipality to erect a stone monument (obelisk) engraved with the names of volunteers who had died for their country, on the Place d'Armes, then the “commercial lung of Suresnes.”
 The first mention of this square dates back to 1406, when it was known as Place des Courtieux; it then became Place d'Armes, with old houses still standing on its south side; in 1791, it became Place de la Fédération, then Place d'Armes again, renamed Place Trarieux in 1906 after a minister, then Place du Général-Leclerc in 1948.
 The Esplanade des Courtieux remains next to the square.
-Forgotten, the 1793 monument was destroyed in 1868, the mayor of the time stating that it “had no historical value.”
+Forgotten, the 1793 monument was destroyed in 1868, the mayor of the time stating that it "had no historical value".